Compliance

 Issuing case study reports

-A “Compliance Mini Study,” which educates employees about cases of violation in a case study format, is issued monthly, and heads-up reports are issued irregularly based on cases that occurred within Toyobo group.
+A “Compliance Mini Study,” which educates employees about cases of violation that may arise in the workplace in a case study format, is issued monthly, and “Compliance Reports” are issued irregularly based on compliance violation cases that occurred within Toyobo group.

 Compliance and risk assessment

-In fiscal 2023, we received 6,566 responses from employees, and results of the questionnaire are disclosed to all employees.
+In fiscal 2024, we received 7,564 responses from employees, with the aggregated and analyzed results of the questionnaire disclosed to all employees.
 Details on individual problems and issues are shared with related departments in a form that does not identify the respondent—this proves useful in improving the situation and preventing problems.

 Anti-corruption initiatives

-Our group positions the prevention of corrupt practices, including coercion, bribery, unfair bidding, unfair competition, and falsification of financial records, as a priority issue in compliance.
+Our group positions the prevention of corruption, bribery and other corrupt practices, bid-rigging, cartels, unfair competition, and improper accounting, as priority issues in compliance.
 Regarding bribery in particular, along with policies and regulations we have also set guidelines that detail specific rules covering matters such as judgments and monetary standards when giving gifts and entertainment.
 We work to make these known through inclusion in the Compliance Manual and explanations given during meetings and training.

 To build fair and sound business relationships with partners, we have put in place rules for the receipt of gifts or entertainment.
 These include a requirement to refuse money or the equivalent, or gifts and entertainment that exceed socially accepted norms, and we have introduced a reporting system for the receipt of gifts and entertainment.